influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

 and want to upgrade to a licensed release, do the following:

 1. [Install an InfluxDB license](#install-your-influxdb-license)
-2. If modifying the `AppInstance` resource directly, in your `myinfluxdb.yml`, update the package version defined in `spec.package.image` to use a licensed release.
+2. If you [use the `AppInstance` resource configuration](/influxdb/clustered/install/configure-cluster/directly/) to configure your cluster, in your `myinfluxdb.yml`, update the package version defined in `spec.package.image` to use a licensed release.